DSD-DBS/capella-collab-manager/README.md

 make dashboard
 ```

-If something goes wrong, please open an issue on Github.
+If something goes wrong, please open an issue on GitHub.

 To clean up the environment, run: